laginha/custom-user-profile/README.md

 > The `CustomUser` inherit from `AbstractEmailUser` model from [django-custom-user](https://github.com/jcugat/django-custom-user)

-If you want to create your own custom user, extend `custom_user_profiles.models.AbstractCustomUser`.
+If you want to create your own custom user

 ```python
 from custom_user_profiles.models import AbstractCustomUser